$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 Deploying a LlamaStackDistribution instance

 You can deploy Llama Stack with retrieval-augmented generation (RAG) by pairing it with a vLLM-served Llama 3.2 model.
-This module provides two deployment examples of the LlamaStackDistribution custom resource (CR): one configured for Inline Milvus (single-node, embedded) and one for Remote Milvus (external Milvus service).
-When you create the CR, specify rh-dev in the spec.server.distribution.name field.
+This module provides the following deployment examples of the LlamaStackDistribution custom resource (CR):

 -